ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ## Activations
 {: #openwhisk_rest_api_activations}

-To get the list of the last three activations, use an HTTP request with a `GET` method by passing the query parameter `limit=3` like so:
+To get the list of the last three Activations, use an HTTP request with a `GET` method by passing the query parameter `limit=3` like so:
 ```bash
 curl -u $AUTH https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/activations?limit=3
 ```
 {: pre}

-To get all the details of an activation that include results and logs, send an HTTP request with a `GET` method by passing the activation identifier as a path parameter like so:
+To get all the details of an Activation that include results and logs, send an HTTP request with a `GET` method by passing the Activation identifier as a path parameter like so:
 ```bash
 curl -u $AUTH https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/activations/f81dfddd7156401a8a6497f2724fec7b
 ```